ekbann/endgameturbo4/README.md

-# Endgame Turbo 4 (with Update to Endgame Turbo 5)
+# Endgame Turbo 4
-Syzygy Tablebases from ChessBase Endgame Turbo 4
+Syzygy Tablebases from ChessBase Endgame Turbo 4 with an update to obtain Endgame Turbo 5

 First and foremost, this github repository does **NOT** host any ChessBase products.
 Please support them by buying their amazing products especially *Fritz* and *ChessBase* (database).

 The script contained here simply downloads all the freely generated DTZ and WDL tablebases from **tablebase.sesse.net** provided by the ever generous Mr. Steinar Gunderson.
 All the files are downloaded into one directory *syzygy* created where the script is run.
 This script does not perform multiple simultaneous downloads and therefore does not break any server rules on the usage of *download accelerators*.

-The total size of all syzygy files adds up to 18.1GB (19,009,792 bytes) and should be in 346 DTZ and WDL files.
+The total size of all syzygy files adds up to 18.1 GB (19,009,792 bytes) and should be in 346 DTZ and WDL files.
 There is also the MD5 checksum file as well.
 On a fast Internet connection it took less than an hour to download the entire set.
 Even if your *ChessBase* database program does not directly support syzygy tables (requires *ChessBase 12*+) you can still access them via the *Stockfish* chess engine.
 Currently, I am using *ChessBase 9* with *Stockfish 12*.

 If you insist in using older *ChessBase* database programs without syzygy support, I have the the *Nalimov* version of Endgame Turbo 4 script.
 Just substitute ```syzygy.sh``` with ```nalimov.sh``` in the commands below.
-The only difference is that the total size increases to 119.5GB (125,245,568 bytes).
+The only difference is that the total size increases to 119.5 GB (125,245,568 bytes) and the files are saved in the *nalimov* directory.

 This script was created on a Linux machine and runs on *bash* and *zsh* shells and requires *wget* and *md5sum* commands. macOS users need to install *brew* and then execute: